Patient Education · April 2026

 Lower blepharoplasty at EyeFACE uses fat transposition — not fat removal.
 Rather than excising the herniated fat (which can leave a hollowed, operated appearance that worsens with age), the fat is released from the septum and repositioned forward over the orbital rim into the tear trough.

-The effect: the bag and hollow can be treated together.
+The effect: the bag is eliminated and the hollow is filled simultaneously.
 No filler is needed.
 No volume is discarded.
-The patient’s own tissue is redistributed to where the face actually needs support.
-The result is designed to be durable because the repositioned fat is living tissue, although future aging changes can still occur.
+The patient’s own tissue is redistributed to where the face actually needs it.
+Results are permanent — the repositioned fat integrates as living tissue.

-This is why experienced oculofacial surgeons rarely recommend filler as a primary solution for lower eyelid bags: surgery, when appropriate, can offer a more durable and complete structural correction.
+This is why experienced oculofacial surgeons rarely recommend filler as a primary solution for lower eyelid bags: the surgical option, when appropriate, is superior in longevity, naturalness, and the completeness of correction.

 Direct Comparison